|Application deadline:||30 January 2015|

 Graduates' typical jobs include interaction or UX designer, usability specialist, researcher, user experience architect, and software developer.

-Although the programme is available in essentially the same format at both universities it is recommended that those applicants mainly interested in Interaction Design and Research and Development of Interactive Software apply to UTA and those mainly interested in User Experience Design and Evaluation apply to TUT.
+Although the programme is available in essentially the same format at both universities it is recommended that those applicants mainly interested in interaction design, development of interactive software or research apply to UTA and those mainly interested in user experience apply to TUT.
 That way the majority of their course units will be organized by their home university.

 Students having completed the Master's Degree Programme in Human-Technology Interaction will